qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

      - [folder]

        Default: ``[Skip output]``
-     - Specify the directory that will containing the description files of points and paths.
+     - Specify the directory that will contain the description files of points and paths.

 Outputs